-Only one copy of the Proxy Statement is being delivered to multiple stockholders sharing an address unless the Company has received contrary instructions from one or more of the stockholders in question.
-If you are one of a number of stockholders sharing a single address and would like to receive a separate copy of the Proxy Statement or if you would like to request that the Company send you a separate copy of annual reports or proxy statements, as applicable, in the future, please contact the Company at 555 Turnpike Street, Canton Massachusetts 02021.
-The Company will send you a copy of the Proxy Statement promptly after it receives your written or oral request.
+Only one copy of the Proxy Statement is being delivered to multiple stockholders sharing an address unless we have received contrary instructions from one or more of the stockholders in question.
+If you are one of a number of stockholders sharing a single address and would like to receive a separate copy of the Proxy Statement or if you would like to request that we send you a separate copy of annual reports or proxy statements, as applicable, in the future, please contact us at 555 Turnpike Street, Canton Massachusetts 02021.
+We will send you a copy of the Proxy Statement promptly after we receive your written or oral request.